maieryo/maieryo.github.io/_pages/statmodeling.md

 | Day:May   | -0.026    | 0.043     |
 <br>

 Additionally, you can also see visualize the predicted values by running the following code.
+[Here](https://github.com/maieryo/maieryo.github.io/blob/master/_pages/kgMonth.png) is the plot.
 <pre>
 plot_model(m, type = "pred",
            terms = c("Day [all]", "Month")) +